bernhardAxonIvy/doc/source/engine-guide/security/axonivy-engine/features.rst

 By default, all cookies (including the session cookies ``JSESSIONID`` and ``IVYSESSIONID``) have set the ``same-site`` cookie header to value ``lax``.
 You can disable or harden XSS cookie restrictions in :ref:`context-xml`.

+TLS
+^^^

+TLS versions 1.2 and 1.3 are enabled by default.
+You can disable TLS version 1.2 by setting the `` Java system property 'jdk.tls.client.protocols' to value `"TLSv3"` in the :ref:`configuration/jvm.options <jvm-options>` file.

+See also property `jdk.tls.disabledAlgorithms` that can be set in the JVM's `conf/security/java.security` file for more options.